eigs/EVSL/README.md

 -----------------------------------------------------------------------

-###  GENERALIZED EIGENVALUE PROBLEM
+###  GENERALIZED EIGENVALUE PROBLEMS

 -----------------------------------------------------------------------
-  For solving A x = &lambda; B  x, the users must also provide a solver for the B matrix by calling
+  For solving the generalized eigenproblem A x = &lambda; B  x, the users must also provide a solver  for the B matrix by calling

       SetBSol(SolFuncR func, void *data).

-  To tell EVSL to solve the generalized eigenvalue problem, one must call
+  To indicate to EVSL that a generalized eigenvalue problem is being solve, one must call

       SetGenEig()

-  since by default, EVSL assumes solving standard eigenvalue problem even if B is provided.
-Call function
+  since by default, EVSL assumes that a  standard eigenvalue problem is being solved even when a B matrix is provided.
+Call the function

       SetStdEig()

   for solving standard eigenvalue problem

-  The current version of EVSL will need solves with LT for spectrum slicing, where B=L*L' is the Cholesky factorization.
-Call function
+  To implement spectrum slicing, the current version of EVSL requires system solutions with the matrix L', where B=L*L' is the Cholesky factorization of B.
+  Call the function

     SetLTSol(SolFuncR func, void *data)

-  to set the solver function
+  to set the solver function for L'.

+ Version  1.1.1   includes  drivers  for  solving   certain  types  of generalized eigenvalue  problems by W polynomial filtering  by methods that avoid matrix factorizations.

 -----------------------------------------------------------------------